 Why we picked the Xbox One X:

-Sony led the charge on the mid-generation console update with the PS4 Pro but, by taking its time, Microsoft gave us the better hardware in the Xbox One X. It offers the same 4K Blu-ray and HDR video playback as the One S, while also bringing that visual enhancement to games.
-Microsoft wasn’t exaggerating when they told us that the Xbox One X is the most powerful home gaming console ever sold.
+Sony led the charge on the mid-generation console update with the PS4 Pro but by taking its time, Microsoft gave us the better hardware in the Xbox One X. It offers the same 4K Blu-ray and HDR video playback as the One S, while also bringing that visual enhancement to games.
+Microsoft wasn’t exaggerating when they told us the Xbox One X is the most powerful home gaming console ever sold, at least for now.
 It won’t be getting VR, however — which may disappoint those hoping it could be an inexpensive entry point to high-quality VR experiences.

 The PS4 may still have a stronger gaming library than the Xbox One, but the Pro’s improvements are only noticeable in games that have been specifically enhanced for it.
 The Xbox One X has proven far better at using its extra horsepower to improve the visuals of all games on the platform, enhanced or not.
 Microsoft is also doubling down on investing in first-party studios, such as Rare, which recently released Sea of Thieves, and the company recently acquired big-name studios like Ninja Theory and Playground Games, as well.

-For those of us who haven’t made the jump to 4K, both the PlayStation 4 and Xbox One S are great consoles with large game libraries.
+For those who haven’t made the jump to 4K, both the PlayStation 4 and Xbox One S are great consoles with large game libraries.
 You will be able to play the vast majority of new and upcoming games, including a few exclusive franchises like Halo, Gears of War, and Forza.
-Plus, if you are (or were) an Xbox 360 owner, a very large number of last-gen console’s games are now compatible with the Xbox One, which could expand your game library and keep at least some of your old games in rotation.
+Plus, if you are (or were) an Xbox 360 owner, a very large number of the last-gen console’s games are now compatible with the Xbox One, which could expand your game library and keep at least some of your old games in rotation.
 So grab a controller and get gaming!

 Read our full Xbox One X review